CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab22.md

 ## Task 3: Write code to connect to your project and get a chat client for your model

+In this task, you’ll write the code to connect your application to the Azure AI Foundry project and get a chat client for your deployed model.
+You’ll import the required SDK namespaces, initialize the project client with secure credentials, and then create a chat client that enables your application to communicate with the model.

 1. Enter the following command to edit the code file:

     ```